 - Does the leader allow job demands to cause family problems?

-Essentially, we found that executives and managers who receive higher scores on the balance questions have higher scores on leadership effectiveness, too, with balanced leaders typically scoring 16% higher on effectiveness than less balanced leaders.
+We found that executives and managers who received higher scores on the balance questions had higher scores on leadership effectiveness, too, with balanced leaders typically scoring 16% higher on effectiveness than less balanced leaders.
 So the research is clear: organizations benefit when individual leaders feel supported and able to balance work and life.

-The truth is employees feel more engaged in their jobs and in their home lives when they are part of healthy work environments.
+The truth is, employees feel more engaged in their jobs and in their home lives when they are part of healthy work environments.
 They feel an energetic connection to their work and family activities, which fuels their engagement, productivity, and effectiveness both on and off the job.
 This is what holistic leadership is all about.

 Therefore, rather than thinking of work-life conflicts only in terms of policies or benefits, HR teams, top executives, and managers across the organization should focus on creating greater congruence between employer and employee interests.

-- They’re developing skills and knowledge that keep them employable and agile learners in lifelong careers.
+3. Employees are developing skills and knowledge that keep them employable.

 Ready to Take the Next Step?